dreblock87/heart-disease-prediction/README.md

 The goal of this project is to explore the Cleveland Heart Disease dataset and use machine learning to predict whether a patient has heart disease.

 ## Data
-This database from UCI Cleveland originally contained 76 attributes, with the final dataset containing only 15 attributes.
+This database from UCI Cleveland originally contained 76 attributes, with the final dataset containing only 14 features and 1 target variable (disease).
 Experiments with the Cleveland database have concentrated on simply attempting to distinguish the presence of heart disease.

 Source: [UCI Cleveland Heart Disease](https://archive.ics.uci.edu/ml/datasets/Heart+Disease)